aaroncoyner/square-golf-gspro-mac/index.md

 1. Download the GSPro installer from your GSPro account.
 2. Open CrossOver.
 3. Select the **GSPro** Windows 10 bottle.
-4. Choose **Install**.
+4. Choose **Install Application into Bottle**.
-5. If GSPro is not listed, choose **Install an Unlisted Application**.
+5. Choose **Install an Unlisted Application**.
-6. Select the GSPro installer file.
+6. Select the GSPro installer file (currenlty GSPro.msi).
 7. Install GSPro into the **GSPro** bottle.
 8. Launch GSPro from CrossOver.
+9. Select **OpenAPI** when GSPconnect opens.

 When GSPro asks which launch monitor or interface you are using, choose the **OpenAPI**, **Open Connect**, or equivalent open connector option.

-If you already installed GSPro and selected the wrong launch monitor, you can easily submit a change request when launching GSPro.
+If you already installed GSPro and selected the wrong launch monitor, you can easily submit a change request by click "Convert License Type" in the GSPconnect window.

 ## 3. Install SquareGolf Connector